hmolavi/PlantProtector/README.md

 ## Personal Notes, delete before launch
 Read from right to left

 int const *ptr; // ptr is a pointer to constant int
+const int *ptr // ptr is a pointer to constant int

 int *const ptr; // ptr is a constant pointer to int